WINNIPEG, (Manitoba): ICE canola futures fell on Monday, dragged lower by spill-over weakness from rivals soyaoil and rapeseed.

-Euronext May rapeseed futures and Malaysian March palm oil futures dipped.
+Euronext February rapeseed futures fell, while Malaysian February palm oil futures edged higher.